angband/angband/docs/command.rst

   weapons are especially designed for throwing.
 Once the creature is hit, the object may or may not do any damage to it.
   Note that flasks of oil will do some fire damage to a monster on impact.
-  If you are wielding a missile launcher compatible with the object you are throwing, then you automatically use the launcher to fire the missile with much higher range, accuracy, and damage, than you would get by just throwing the missile.
   Throw, like fire, requires a direction.
 Targeting mode (see the next command) can be invoked with ``*`` at the 'Direction?' prompt.
 This command takes some energy.

 Targeting Mode (``*``)
   This will allow you to change or clear the current target.
 That target